qwiklabs-org/horizon-sdv/workloads/android/pipelines/environment/cf_instance_template/README.md

 ## Environment Variables/Parameters <a name="environment-variables"></a>

-### ANDROID_CUTTLEFISH_REVISION
+### ANDROID\_CUTTLEFISH\_REVISION

-This defines the version of Android Cuttlefish host packages to use, e.g.
+This defines the version of [Android Cuttlefish](https://github.com/google/android-cuttlefish.git) host packages to use, e.g.

 - `main` - the main working branch of `android-cuttlefish`
 - `v1.1.0` - the latest tagged version.

-This will result in an instance template of the form `instance-template-cuttlefish-vm-main` or `instance-template-cuttlefish-vm-v110`.

-User may define any valid version so long as it supports `tools/buildutils/build_packages.sh` because the scripts are dependent on that build script.
+User may define any valid version so long as that version contains `tools/buildutils/build_packages.sh` which is a dependency for these scripts.

-### CUTTLEFISH_INSTANCE_UNIQUE_NAME
+### CUTTLEFISH\_INSTANCE\_UNIQUE\_NAME
+**Note:** Name must be a match of regex `(?:[a-z](?:[-a-z0-9]{0,61}[a-z0-9])?)`, i.e lower case.

-Optional parameter to allow users to create their own unique instance templates for their own usage in development, testing.
+Optional parameter to allow users to create their own unique instance templates for use in development and/or testing.

-If left empty the name will automatically derived from `ANDROID_CUTTLEFISH_REVISION`, e.g. `cuttlefish-vm-main` and create instance template `instance-template-cuttlefish-vm-main`.
+If left empty, the name will be derived from `ANDROID_CUTTLEFISH_REVISION` e.g. `cuttlefish-vm-main` and create an instance template `instance-template-cuttlefish-vm-main` and an image `image-cuttlefish-vm-main`.

 If user defines a unique name, ensure the following is met:

 - The name should start with `cuttlefish-vm`
-  - Jenkins CasC must be updated to provide a new `computeEngine` entry for this unique template.
+- Jenkins CasC (`jenkins.yaml`) must be updated to provide a new `computeEngine` entry for this unique template.
+For reference, see existing entry for `cuttlefish-vm-main`.
-  - Choose a sensible label, such as `cuttlefish-vm-unique-name`
+  - Choose a sensible `cloudName`, such as `cuttlefish-vm-unique-name` (e.g. the same name as the instance template with the "instance-template" prefix removed).
-  - This new cloud will appear in `Manage Jenkins` -> `Clouds`
+  - Once synced, this new cloud will appear in `Manage Jenkins` -> `Clouds`
-  - Tests jobs may then reference that unique instance through `JENKINS_GCE_CLOUD_LABEL` parameter to the new cloud label.
+  - Tests jobs may then reference that unique instance by setting the `JENKINS_GCE_CLOUD_LABEL` parameter to the new cloud label (`cloudName`).

-**Note:** Must be a match of regex `(?:[a-z](?:[-a-z0-9]{0,61}[a-z0-9])?)`, i.e lower case.

-### MACHINE_TYPE
+### MACHINE\_TYPE

-The machine type they wish to use for the VM instance, default is `n1-standard-64`.
+The machine type to be used for the VM instance, default is `n1-standard-64`.

-### BOOT_DISK_SIZE
+### BOOT\_DISK\_SIZE

 A boot disk is required to create the instance, therefore define the size of disk required.

-### MAX_RUN_DURATION
+### MAX\_RUN\_DURATION

-VM instances are expensive, as such it is advisable to define the maximum amount of time to run the instance template before it will automatically be terminated.
-Avoids leaving expensive instances in running state and consuming resources.
+VM instances are expensive so it is advisable to define the maximum amount of time to run the instance before it will automatically be terminated.
+This avoids leaving expensive instances in running state and consuming resources.

-### DEBIAN_OS_VERSION
+### DEBIAN\_OS\_VERSION

 Override the OS version.
-These become deprecated and superceded, hence option to update to newer version.
+These regularly become deprecated and superceded, hence option to update to newer version.

 Keep an eye out in the console logs for `deprecated` and update as required.

-### NODEJS_VERSION
+### NODEJS\_VERSION

-MTK Connect requires NodeJS and as such this option allows you to update the version to install on the instance template.
+MTK Connect requires NodeJS; this option allows you to update the version to install on the instance template.

 ### DELETE

-Allows deletion of old redundant instance templates.
+Allows deletion of an existing instance templates and its referenced image.

-If user is deleting standard instances, simply define the version in `ANDROID_CUTTLEFISH_REVISION` and the instances names will be derived automatically.
+If deleting a standard instance template (i.e. name auto-generated), simply define the version in `ANDROID_CUTTLEFISH_REVISION` and the required names will be derived automatically.

-If user is deleting a uniquely created instance, i.e. one created with `CUTTLEFISH_INSTANCE_UNIQUE_NAME` defined, then define the `CUTTLEFISH_INSTANCE_UNIQUE_NAME`
+If user is deleting a uniquely-created instance template (i.e. name specified by `CUTTLEFISH_INSTANCE_UNIQUE_NAME`), then define `CUTTLEFISH_INSTANCE_UNIQUE_NAME` as was used to create it (i.e. the same name as the instance template with the "instance-template" prefix removed).

 ## SYSTEM VARIABLES <a name="system-variables"></a>